legumeinfo/lis_tours/README.md

     npm install # install all requirements from package.json npm install webpack -g # make this available on cli, by -g global flag

+If you get file permission errors from the npm installs, then configure npm to install into your home directory, then re-run the npm installs:

+    npm config set prefix '~/.npm'      # write config to npm export PATH="$PATH:$HOME/.npm/bin"  # add to .bash_profile

 ## Webpack usage

 The [webpack module bundler] (https://webpack.github.io) is used to: